Affiliate marketing is one of the most known (and most lucrative) ways to earn money online.

 I tell you more, with almost 2 billion websites out there (source “internet live stats“), many will not even be able to generate a single sale.

 But let’s look at the glass as half full.

 Indeed, many bloggers have taken affiliate marketing a step further and have devoted their entire professional lives to working online.

 I’m sure it’s the dream of many of you.

-But what turn a good affiliate into a great affiliate?
+But what turns a good affiliate into a great affiliate?

-Here are some points you need to consider when choosing the path of making money online with affiliate marketing (this post contains circa 1500 words and takes around 7 minutes to read).
+You need to consider some points when choosing the path of making money online with affiliate marketing (this post contains circa 1500 words and takes around 7 minutes to read).

-What is Affiliate Marketing and How It Works?
+What is Affiliate Marketing and How Does It Work?

-It’s a relatively modern form of marketing that has its roots in the early nineties, when companies would hire members of the general public to direct people to their stores.
+It’s a relatively modern form of marketing with its roots in the early nineties when companies would hire members of the general public to direct people to their stores.

 The affiliate marketing of today is essentially the same practice, only online.